systemli/ansible-role-letsencrypt/README.md

 # Default webroot path for the authenticator 'webroot'
 letsencrypt_webroot_path: /var/www

-# Default group name of the webservers in the inventory file
-letsencrypt_webserver_groupname: web

 # Install the DNS challenge helper script and DNS update key
 letsencrypt_dns_challenge: yes